-AGE - This category prevents derial of employment and/or educational MARITAL STATUS - This category prevents derial of employment and/or opportunities because of a person's age.
+This category prevents denial of equal employment and/or MARITAL STATUS educational opportunities because of a person's age.

-MARITAL STATUS - This category prevents derial of employment and/or educational opportunities because of a person's age.
+CITIZENSHIP STATUS - This category prevents denial of equal employment and/or educational opportunities because of a person's POLITICAL BELIEFS - This category prevents denial of equal citizenship or immigration status.